Lab - Secure Storage

 The first step in using EncFS is to select two directories, one to store the encrypted files, and another to mount the encrypted file system.
 In this guide, please use /opt/encfs-store as the directory to store files, and /opt/encfs-mount as the directory to access the files:

-The next step is to install encfs and then activate the EncFS, by issuing:
+The next step is to activate the EncFS, by executing1:

-Unmount the system, delete all files in /opt/encfs-store and repeat the process.
+Unmount the system, delete the directory /opt/encfs-store (and everything under it) and repeat the process.
 This time, select a different set of options.
 In particular those related to the name of the files.
 Mount the file system and observe the result of creating files in the /opt/encfs-store directory.

 Virtual Block Device